 5. Conserves Biodiversity

 Loud construction machines scare off wildlife and disrupt their natural day cycle.
 For example, bats can no longer sleep during the day.
 Whenever construction waste penetrates the water sources, it leads to a hydrological impact, which causes wildlife to die or forcefully evict them from their natural habitations.
 Long-term effects include air pollution and population fragmentation.

 Tiny houses avoid the risks above as there is minimal impact on biodiversity.
 Unlike conventional buildings, which take ages to construct, tiny houses are easy to assemble.
 Small homes produce zero hydrological, population fragmentations, or air pollution.

 6. Lower Energy Use

 Over the years, the increase in carbon emissions has contributed to the dynamics of climate change.
 Every home requires to use of electricity for daily cooling and heating purposes.
 A tiny house does not need heavy or several electrical appliances.
-As such, the use of alternatives forms of energy such as fossil-based fuel is significantly low.
+As such, the use of alternative forms of energy, such as fossil-based fuels is significantly low.
 Low consumption of fossil-based fuels leads to fewer carbon emissions, thus conserving energy.

 7. Saves Water

 Water is essential for everyday use, and it is necessary to come up with ways to preserve precious commodities.
 In tiny houses, bathrooms and kitchen sinks are built to allow the water to flow into softeners, allowing reuse.
 Further, the water from household use can help in watering plants.

 Living in a tiny house requires that you cut down on buying.
 For example, the amount of furniture, toys, clothes, and sometimes excessive food that you would typically purchase.
 Cutting down these items saves money and lowers the number of items in the garbage bin.